kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 </dependency>
 ```

-Then, we inject `UriInfo` object into REST resource. `UriInfo` holds the data about the request's URL and will we used as
+Then, we inject `UriInfo` object into the REST resource. `UriInfo` holds the data about the request's URL and will be used as
-an input to KumuluzEE REST extension.
-We inject is as:
+an input to the KumuluzEE REST extension.
+We inject it as:

 ```java
 @Context
 protected UriInfo uriInfo;
 ```

-We add a new REST endpoint which will be used to get filtered, sorted or paginated requests:
+We add a new REST endpoint, which will be used to get filtered, sorted or paginated requests:

 ```java
 @GET